onap/dcaegen2/docs/sections/services/ves-hv/run-time-configuration.rst

 ======================

 HV-VES dynamic configuration is primarily meant to provide DMaaP Connection Objects (see :ref:`dmaap-connection-objects`).

+.. note:: Kafka config info.
+    In the case of HV-VES, this configuration method is purely used as a generic reference.
+    The underlying kafka connection config is managed as part of the dcea helm configuration.

 These objects contain information necessary to route received VES Events to correct Kafka topic.
 This metadata will be later referred to as Routing definition.

 Collector uses DCAE-SDK internally, to fetch configuration from Config Binding Service.